msemtd/CheeseBoard_Software/examples/DawnDuskLight/README.md

 ## TODO

-* OnMode initial brightness should be remembered (save to PersistentSetting when leaving mode)
-* OnMode brightness should call over into GoToSleepMode
++ OnMode brightness should call over into GoToSleepMode

++ If ModeRealTime::dnsLookup fails three times in a row, abort (repeated blocking dnsLookups cause lock up of UI)

++ SetupMode - implement menus
+  + set/cancel/auto DST
+  + set/cancel/auto timezone
+  + set offline mode - don't try to connect
+  + auto dawn time (use long/lat to lookup dawn time)

-+ EspApConfigurator: have option to turn off LED once connected
++ EspApConfigurator: have option to turn off LED heartbeat

-+ Display status and/or time on OLED
-+ Set DST from Rotary
-+ Offline mode - set time, tz etc with rotary
++ ClockDisplay - make new class with singleton
+  - displays time large
+  - display date small under
+  - has additional status line for displaying things like the mode name

 + Move clock drawing into separate class
   - can force re-draw, else drawing only updates if time has changed